 We can’t ignore the fact that our eyes, and consequently our pupils, are really sensitive to chemical agents in the atmosphere.
 So, for example, if you notice that your pupils are constantly dilated, you should seek medical attention immediately.

-- Jet fuel, chloroform, and certain drugs like opiates tend to cause this reaction which, as we’ve mentioned, is a sign that you need to see your doctor.
+- Certain drugs like opiates tend to cause this reaction which, as we’ve mentioned, is a sign that you need to see your doctor.

 7. Neurological problems

 This information is really important.
 If after taking a blow, you or someone close to you notices that your pupils are dilated, it’s vital to seek immediate medical attention.
 You may have internal bleeding or a neurological problem that requires immediate intervention.